Valkrith/Darth-Dots/README.md

 # Darth Vader theme

-This is a simple dark theme I came up with the help of pywal and and stealing config files.
+This is a simple dark theme I came up with the help of pywal and and stealing config files.. alot of config files.

 ##  Screenshots